jgm/pandoc/test/command/bits-book.md

     			<sec sec-type="miscinfo">
      				<title>The NCBI Handbook</title>
      				<p>Bioinformatics consists of a computational approach
-      				to biomedical information management and analysis.
-It is being used increasingly as a component of research within both academic and industrial settings and is becoming integrated into both undergraduate and postgraduate
-      				curricula.
-The new generation of biology graduates is emerging with experience in using bioinformatics resources and, in some cases, programming skills.</p>
+      				to biomedical information management and analysis.</p>
     			</sec>
    			</named-book-part-body>
   		</front-matter-part>